tamunoWoks/Linear_Regression_Model_Representation_practice/univariate_cost_function.md

 - Use of Matplotlib for data visualization
 - Local plotting routines for better visual understanding
 - Interactive widgets to explore the cost function behavior
+### Requirements
+To run this notebook, ensure you have the following dependencies installed:
+- Python (>=3.7)
+- Jupyter Notebook
+- NumPy
+- Matplotlib
+**You can install the required packages using:**